nrdavid/nrdavid_old.github.io/_posts/2023-06-06-docker-ssh.md

 Now whenever you want to run a command that requires sudo permissions, just prepend sudo.

 ## 3. Starting and stopping SSH
 Switch back to the root user.
 We will now begin the process of enabling SSH.
-After installing openSSH-server, you will be able to use
+After installing openssh-server, you will be able to use
 ```bash
 service --status-all
 ```